What are the benefits of Practical Life activities?

 What Practical Life activities can I do with my toddler?

-Practical Life activities are activities such as pouring water from a pitcher to a glass, washing dishes, self-care, hanging clothes on the line using clothes pins, setting the dinner table, ect.
+Practical Life activities are activities such as pouring water from a pitcher to a glass, washing dishes, hand washing, hanging clothes on the line using clothes pins, setting the dinner table, ect.

 They are just normal everyday activities that many parents perform themselves, without thinking to invite their child’s participation.